Schedule an Appointment

 Be an Active Listener

-As a parent, since you want what’s best for your child, it can be easy for you to want to jump in and fix everything for them.
-Try not to do this, as this can actually make your teen’s anxiety worse.
-Instead, one of the best approaches is to be an active listener.
+As a parent, it can be tempting to want to jump in and solve your teen’s challenges for them.
+This can risk actually make your teen’s anxiety worse, and keep them from developing healthy coping skills.
+A good approach is to be an active listener.

 Let your teen know that you’re there for them.
 Let them tell you what they need from you or how they’d like you to show up to support them so that you can be there for them however they need it.
 They may want help with their homework or help studying for a test.
 Or maybe they just wanted someone to hear them out to help them feel understood and that their feelings are valid.

-Try to implement relaxation techniques that you can do together as a family.
-Relaxation techniques can be a great way to cope with anxiety in the moment.
-They’re also a great tool to have on hand to be a little bit more proactive rather than reactive toward anxiety.
-Here are some relaxation techniques that you can practice together to help your teen with their anxiety:
+Try to implement relaxing activities that you can do together as a family.
+Fun and relaxation can help ground oneself to cope with anxiety in the moment.
+This also helps be a little bit more proactive rather than reactive toward anxiety.
+These are some activities that you can practice together to help your teen with their anxiety:

 • Art therapy